Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 - The thickness of the material in the adjoining room(s) that you are wanting to meet up with

 For example, take a look at the image above.
-You’ll have the best chance of having a level floor if your floor is reasonable flat or the high point is in the doorway.
+You’ll have the best chance of having a level floor if your floor is reasonably flat or the high point is in the doorway.

 However, If your high point is away from the door then most likely you’ll have to settle for a flat and unlevel floor.